ehrbase/ehrbase/UPDATING.md

 # Updating EHRbase

-This file documents any backwards-incompatible changes in EHRBase deployment and assists users migrating to a new version.
+This file documents any backwards-incompatible changes in EHRBase and assists users migrating to a new version.

 ## EHRbase 0.19.0